Top 11 Breathtaking Games Like "Skyrim"

 This spin-off entry into this franchise was developed by Obsidian Entertainment and published by Bethesda Studios.
 It's a shame that this relationship didn't work out as they grew estranged after working together on what is easily the best game of this series.
 If there's anything people want more than the official sequel of Fallout 4 or the dreadful Fallout 76, it's New Vegas 2.
 And there's a solid reason behind it, too.

-Back when they were working on New Vegas, the team at Obsidian already had the required experience under their belt, as some team members had worked on the initial two Fallout games from the 90s.
-All that experience manifests into mature gameplay here, permeated with a mind-boggling number of choices, staying true to the original Fallout games.
+Back when they were working on New Vegas, the team at Obsidian already had the required experience under their belt, as some team members had worked on the initial two Fallout games from the '90s.
+All that experience manifests into mature gameplay here, permeated with a mind-boggling number of choices, which stays true to the original Fallout games.

 Want to go Rambo Style?
 Have at it.
 On the other hand, if you're feeling a bit diplomatic, try running your mouth and see if you've got the negotiation skills this land of chaos and mayhem desperately needs.
 Your approach to gameplay and alliances will determine the fate of this irradiated wasteland.
 Are you up for it?